Chinthani96/point-of-sales-system-web-frontend/README.md

 `npm install`

-4. Set all the file watchers

-You are good to go!
+Now you are good to go!